Media Resources

 Do the books need to be read in order?

 The Lost Key works as a standalone.
-The Grey Wind picks up directly from events in Book 1, so readers get more from it having read The Lost Key first.
+The Grey Wind picks up events from Book 1, so readers get more from it having read the first — but it is not inaccessible.
 Both are out now.

 What makes British espionage fiction different?

-British spy fiction tends to focus on the institutional and the unglamorous — the analyst, the contractor, the person carrying the consequences of a decision made two floors above them.
+British spy fiction tends to focus on the analyst, the contractor, the person carrying consequences of decisions made elsewhere.
 That is the world The Key Series lives in.

 Will there be a third book?